Jenna Dear: Career

 Born in Hayes, Hillingdon, Dear spent her early years at the Reading FC Girls' Centre of Excellence and played for Yiewsley Predators and Hayes & Yeading Youth.

 Dear joined Chelsea LFC at the age of 14, and went on loan to Watford Ladies in March 2015 for the first half of that season.
-She joined Everton LFC in January 2016, before moving to Sheffield in April 2017.

-Dear played for Vålerenga Fotball Damer in Norway.
-Before this, she played for Sheffield F.C.
-Ladies.
+She joined Everton LFC in January 2016.
+After taking four months away from football due to personal issues, Dear moved to Sheffield in April 2017.
+She then had a spell with Vålerenga Fotball Damer in Norway.

-Dear joined Fleury in 2019, but left in 2021 due to problems with sexual harassment, misconduct and a toxic culture at the club.
+Dear joined French side Fleury in 2019, but left in 2021 due to problems with sexual harassment, misconduct and a toxic culture at the club.
+From Fleury she transferred to Dijon.

 In July 2023, Dear returned to England, signing with Championship club Sunderland.
+She spent two seasons at the club, during which time she scored six goals.

-On 31 July 2025, Dear was announced at Ipswich Town on a permanent transfer.
+On 31 July 2025, Dear was announced at Ipswich Town on a permanent transfer as the club prepared for its first season in the second division.
+She made her debut for Ipswich as a substitute in the team's first WSL2 match against Southampton, and quickly became a key player as the season went on.

 International career

-Dear has represented England at under-15 level, captaining the side at the age on 14.
-She made the move up to under-19 level, where she made her debut against Sweden on 15 July 2014, and has since represented the under-20 team.
+Dear represented England at under-15 level, captaining the side at the age of 14.
+She made the move up to under-19 level, where she made her debut against Sweden on 15 July 2014, and has since also played for the under-20 team.

+Personal life

+In January 2025, Dear was stopped by police in Newcastle city centre after driving in excess of the speed limit and failing to stop for a red light.
+She was subsequently convicted of drink-driving and disqualified from driving for 12 months.